sovas1/food-ordering-system/README.md

 Implementation description:
 - the idea was to design an extendable application for restaurant ordering system, so I decided to use Spring Boot and H2Database,
 - database script (data.sql) is loaded by Spring Boot when application start,
-- in script you can add your drinks/sets of lunches and thats all, program will run correctly (is extendable),
+- in script you can add your drinks/sets of lunches and that's all, program will run correctly (is extendable),
 - project has a few layers,
 - data is beign accessed by JpaRepository,
 - dao classes provides services